denis-khodakovskiy/this/README.md

 THIS trades:

-- speed of initial setup
-  for
-- long-term clarity and control
+- speed of initial setup for long-term clarity and control

-It trades:

-- implicit magic
-  for
-- explicit behavior
+- implicit magic for explicit behavior

 If you are comfortable with that trade-off, THIS will feel natural.
 If you are not, THIS will feel intentionally uncomfortable.

 That is by design.

+## Open Source and Contribution

+THIS is an open source project.

+Its source code is publicly available, and contribution is welcome.
+Bug reports, discussions, architectural proposals, and pull requests are encouraged.

+THIS is not developed behind closed doors.
+Design decisions are expected to be explicit, reviewable, and discussable.

+Distribution of the framework is allowed and encouraged.
+You are free to use THIS in personal, commercial, and experimental projects.

+If you find the approach useful, feel free to share it, fork it, or build on top of it.